VIKAS9793/KrishiSahayak_Gemma/docs/technical_decision_log.md

 ## 3. Model & Inference Strategy

-A key decision was made to use different model assets for the web demo and the final Android application, optimizing each for its specific environment.
+A key decision was made to use a different model asset and inference strategy for the web demo than for the final Android application, optimizing each for its specific environment.

 ### Web Demo Strategy (Implemented):
 - **Model Source:** The base `google/gemma-3n-E2B-it` model is downloaded directly from the Hugging Face Hub at runtime.